sagemath/trac_to_gh/Issue 157.md

 Thanks for the great work on SAGE, it is now my CAS of choice.
 Nick Alexander

 PS.
-A question: how does `@`func_persist work, meaning where does it get translated and into what code.
+A question: how does @func_persist work, meaning where does it get translated and into what code.
 Is this mechanism general and used elsewhere?
  }}}